Noxid86/handbook/Benefits and Perks/Paid Time Off.md

 PTO renews on the yearly anniversary of your start date.
 Up to 40 hours of unused PTO may be rolled over from one year to the next.

+### Apprentice Vacation

+Apprentices will receive 1 week of paid time off during their apprenticeship.
+When they graduate to a junior position they will convert to the standard vacation policy above.

 ## Sick Days

-Sick days are tracked separately from paid-time-off and are governed by an accrual process.
+Sick days are tracked separately from paid-time-off (including apprentices) and are governed by an accrual process.
 For each 40 hours worked within a calendar year employees accrue 1 hour of paid sick time.
 Time beyond these accrued sick hours will pull from paid-time-off.
 All sick days must be recorded as such in the company's HR system, [Zenefits](https://www.zenefits.com/).
 For extended illnesses (beyond 8 days) you may use your short-term disability insurance.

 ## Conference Days